Vill-Lab/2024-TPAMI-VGDCU/README.md

 |                                  | SESYD-Diagrams  | VG   | Synthetic         | -             | 1,000    |
 | VG Detection & Chart-to-Table    | VG-DCU(Ours)                      | VG   | Synthetic \& Real | 16            | 15,197   |

+The currently available public vector graphics datasets are limited to the two small datasets indicated in Table~\ref{tab:datasetComparson}.
+Apart from their small scale, these preceding datasets exclusively employ two primitive types: \texttt{<line>} and \texttt{<path>}, characterized by monotonous attributes such as solely black color.
+Consequently, the previous dataset lacks the complexity necessary for the advancement of vector image detection.
+In contrast, our proposed dataset comprises over 10,000 vector charts utilizing diverse primitives with rich attributes.